 What's happened

-A newborn calf born in freezing temperatures on a Kentucky farm was rescued by the Sorrell family and brought inside.
-The calf, named Sally, was fed, warmed, and cuddled with the family’s children before being reunited with her mother the next day.
-The family often brings farm animals indoors during cold weather.
+A newborn calf, born outdoors in freezing temperatures, was rescued by the Sorrell family in Mount Sterling, Kentucky.
+After being warmed and fed, the calf was brought inside and cuddled with the family’s children before being reunited with its mother the next day.

 What's behind the headline?